 In December 2004, we agreed with Sinotrans Air Transportation Development Co., Ltd. ("Sinotrans") to acquire direct control of the international express operations in 23 cities within China, and to purchase Sintotrans' interest in our current joint venture in China.
-As of December 31, 2006, we have made all cash payments under the purchase agreement, a total of \$114 million, and have taken direct control of operations in all 23 locations.
-The operations acquired are reported within our International Package reporting segment from the dates of acquisition.
+As of December 31, 2006, we had made all cash payments under the purchase agreement, a total of \$114 million, and had taken direct control of operations in all 23 locations.
+The operations acquired are reported within our International Package reporting segment.

 In May 2005, we acquired Messenger Service Stolica S.A. ("Stolica"), one of the leading parcel and express delivery companies in Poland.
-Stolica's operating results are included in our International Package reporting segment from the date of acquisition.
+Stolica's operating results are included in our International Package reporting segment.

 In August 2005, we acquired Overnite Corporation ("Overnite") for approximately \$1.225 billion in cash.
 Overnite offers a variety of LTL and TL services to more than 60,000 customers in North America.
-The operating results of Overnite, which is now known as UPS Freight, are included in our Supply Chain & Freight reporting segment from the date of acquisition.
+The operating results of Overnite, which is now known as UPS Freight, are included in our Supply Chain & Freight reporting segment.

 In September 2005, we acquired Lynx Express Ltd. ("Lynx") for approximately \$68 million in cash.
 Lynx Express was one of the largest independent parcel carriers in the United Kingdom.
 Lynx also offers customers a broad suite of logistics and spare parts logistics services.
-The operating results of Lynx are included in our International Package reporting segment from the date of acquisition.
+The operating results of Lynx are included in our International Package reporting segment.